deesclouds/personal-site/README.md

 ## Lessons Learned:

 Doesn't matter if you have to start over sometimes.
 As long as you are happy with the results enough that you are proud enough to display them with your name attached.
-Nothing is ever complete but a work in progress.
+Nothing is ever complete everything is always a work in progress.

-## Examples:
-Take a look at these couple examples that I have in my own portfolio:

-Work in progress